adi3e08/adi3e08.github.io/_portfolio/misc_4.md

 The next-state actions used in the target come from the current policy instead of the target policy.

-In policy learning, the objective is to maximize
+In policy learning, the objective is to maximize,
 \\[ V^\pi(s) = \underset{a \sim \pi}{\mathbb{E}}[Q^\pi(s,a)] + \alpha H(\pi(\cdot|s)) \\]

 The policy is stochastic, therefore actions are sampled.
 To be able to backprop through sampled actions, we use the reparameterization trick,